 435 (1) (c) the scope and nature of risk reporting and measurement systems; The UK Risk Committee monitors all material risk exposures.
 435 (1) (d) the policies for hedging and mitigating risk, and the strategies and processes for monitoring the continuing effectiveness of hedges and mitigants; 435 (1) (e) a declaration approved by the management body on the adequacy of risk management arrangements of the institution providing assurance that the risk management systems put in place are adequate with regard to the institution's profile and strategy; 435 (1) (f) a concise risk statement approved by the management body succinctly describing the relevant institution's overall risk profile associated with the business strategy; that statement shall include: (i) key ratios and figures providing external stakeholders with a comprehensive view of the institution's management of risk, including how the risk profile of the institution interacts with the risk tolerance set by the management body; (ii) information on intragroup transactions and transactions with related parties that may have a material impact of the risk profile of the consolidated group.
 Included within the strategic report in the Annual Report, and the Report of the Directors.
-AR: 3-20 435 (2) Institutions shall disclose the following information regarding governance arrangements: 435 (2) (a) (a) the number of directorships held by members of the management body; Included within Appendix relating to Directors.
-P3: 84-86 435 (2) (b) (b) the recruitment policy for the selection of members of the management body and their actual knowledge, skills and expertise; 435 (2) (c) (c) the policy on diversity with regard to selection of members of the management body, its objectives and any relevant targets set out in that policy, and the extent to which those objectives and targets have been achieved; Included under Recruitment Criteria / Process.
-P3: 5 435 (2) (d) (d) whether or not the institution has set up a separate risk committee and the number of times the risk committee has met; The Company has a UK Risk Committee which gives advice and P3: 5 435 (2) (e) (e) the description of the information flow on risk to the management body. makes recommendations to the Company's Board. i-3.
-3 Article 436 Disclosure of the Scope of Application
+AR: 3-22 435 (2) Institutions shall disclose the following information regarding governance arrangements: 435 (2) (a) the number of directorships held by members of the management body; Included within Appendix relating to Directors.
+P3: 83-85 435 (2) (b) the recruitment policy for the selection of members of the management body and their actual knowledge, skills and expertise; 435 (2) (c) the policy on diversity with regard to selection of members of the management body, its objectives and any relevant targets set out in that policy, and the extent to which those objectives and targets have been achieved; Included under Recruitment Criteria / Process.
+P3: 4 435 (2) (d) whether or not the institution has set up a separate risk committee and the number of times the risk committee has met; The Company has a UK Risk Committee which gives advice and makes recommendations to the Company's Board.
+P3: 4 435 (2) (e) the description of the information flow on risk to the management body.